daisywyh/cremer_tester/README.md

 # Documentation for `bowtieFullPipeline.sh` <!-- omit in toc -->

 This is the documentation for the `bowtieFullPipeline.sh` pipeline.
-This pipeline is based on work first done by Rebecca Christensen
+This pipeline is based on work first done by Rebecca Christensen.

 This documentation was last updated on **19 July 2023** by **Yu Han Daisy Wang**.
 For any questions or issues, please contact Daisy.